Arithmetic duality for finite Galois modules over two-dimensional local fields of mixed characteristic: Relatively perfect group schemes

-Relatively perfect morphisms are stable under composition and base change (\cite{Kato86} Lem.
-1.2), a relatively perfect morphism is formally étale, and étale morphisms of $\FF_p$-schemes are exactly the relatively perfect morphisms of finite presentation (\cite{Kato86} Lem.
-1.3).
+Relatively perfect morphisms are stable under composition and base change \cite[Lem.
+1.2]{Kato86} ; in particular, the formation of the site $S_\RP$ is functorial with respect to morphisms of $\FF_p$-schemes.
+A relatively perfect morphism is formally étale, and the relatively perfect morphisms locally of finite presentation are exactly étale morphisms \cite[Lem.
+1.3]{Kato86}.
 In particular for $X\in S_\RP$, $X_\et$ is contained in $S_\RP$.